levonabgaryan/optimax-dev-task/README.md

 ## 📖 Solution Reference

+If you want to review the SQL queries,

+and python function which `a stream of JSON messages from Pub/Sub, transforms them, and loads them into a database`,

-If you want to review the code without running the scripts, please refer to the following directories:
+without running the scripts,
+please refer to the following directories:

 ### SQL
 * **Task 1:** `sql_tasks/1_question.py` → `query_function()`